Mining rig versus staking coins comparison for crypto earnings

 Environmental Impact

 Traditional PoW mining consumes significant electricity.
-Bitcoin's network consumes ~150 TWh/year, comparable to Argentina's national power consumption.
-PoS staking consumes 99%+ less energy.
-Cloud mining's footprint depends on its underlying operations and the energy mix of the facilities.
+Bitcoin's network consumes ~150 TWh/year, comparable to Argentina's national electricity consumption.
+PoS staking consumes 99%+ less energy — Ethereum's post-Merge energy consumption dropped by 99.95%.
+Cloud mining's footprint depends on the underlying operations.
+Some cloud mining providers operate renewable-powered facilities; others use coal-heavy power grids.
+Environmental due diligence on cloud mining providers matters for ESG-conscious investors.

 Mining vs Staking FAQs